In today’s article, Daniel Woodrum shares his thoughts about going ‘Gluten-Free.’

 I used to HATE anytime somebody would mention anything about going gluten-free.

-Everywhere I turned there was some NEW gluten-free product in the stores, on television, or on a billboard.
+Everywhere I turned, there was some NEW gluten-free product in the stores, on television, or a billboard.

-I kept telling him there’s no way I’d try it, as it was just a big joke and money-sucking ploy.
+I kept telling him there was no way I’d try it, as it was just a big joke and money-sucking ploy.

-He guaranteed that my fiancé [Brittney] and I would see remarkable results in a matter of weeks.
+He guaranteed that my fiancé [Brittney] and I would see remarkable results in weeks.

-Finally, just to shut him up we decided to give it a shot.
+Finally, we decided to give it a shot just to shut him up.

 I just knew we wouldn’t see any differences.

-I hated it.
-It was miserable.
-The gluten-free food was bland and we kept eating the same things over and over again.
+I wouldn’t say I liked it.
+It wasn’t very good.
+The gluten-free food was bland, and we repeatedly ate the same things.

 After two weeks, we were ready to give it up.
-It clearly was not for us.
+It was not for us.

-Then… one day we decided to try to create our own gluten-free recipes instead of buying all the “packaged” food that was nothing but glorified junk food.
+Then… one day we decided to create our gluten-free recipes instead of buying all the “packaged” food that was nothing but glorified junk food.

-After only 5 days we started seeing results.
+After only five days, we started seeing results.

-Then, two weeks later we started really seeing a remarkable transformation.
+Then, two weeks later, we started seeing a remarkable transformation.

-After 8 weeks, Brittney had lost 17lbs and I was down 5lbs… but most importantly we felt 100 times better.
+After eight weeks, Brittney had lost 17lbs, and I was down 5lbs, but most importantly, we felt 100 times better.